UMWEDU/umw-admissions-sync/README.md

-# umw-admissions-sync
+# UMW Admissions Website History
-UMW Admissions Website History
+This repository exists to hold a revision history of the UMW Admissions website